Lumavate-Team/documentation/docs/6-CLI.rst

 Setting-Up Environments:
 ^^^^^^^^^^^^^^^^^^^^^^^

- You can use either the :ref:`Lumavate pre-configured<enviroment preset configuration>` environment or you can :ref:`setup your own environment configuration<enviroment your own configuration>`.
+ The simplest way to setup an environment is to use the :ref:`Lumavate pre-configured<enviroment preset configuration>` environment.

 .. _enviroment preset configuration: